PrinceChauhanhub/LangGraph_ChatBot/readme.md

 - The entire chat history is re-rendered after each interaction.
 - The user's message is sent to **Google Gemini API** to generate AI-powered responses.
 - The assistant's reply is dynamically displayed in the chat interface.

-## 🔮 Next Steps / Improvements
-- Connect with OpenAI/Gemini API for AI-generated responses.
-- Add personas or system prompts for context.
-- Save chat history to a file or database.
-- Add a clear history button.

-## 📃 License
-This project is open-source under the MIT License.

 ---

 Happy Building! 🚀